davewalker60/pmdup/pages/content/about-camp-bullets.md

 toc: false
 ---

-Unlike the typical DUP/Sufi camps that happen at a contained retreat venue with on-site lodging and meals, the Puerto Morelos winter camp Is integrated into the town with:
+Unlike the typical DUP/Sufi camps that happen at a contained retreat venue with on-site lodging and meals, the Puerto Morelos camp is integrated into the town with:

 * Most meals taking place in small groups in restaurants
-* Lodging spread out in various hotels
+* Lodging spread out in various places (hotels, vacation rentals, airbnbs. etc...)

 Because camp is an open container, rather than a closed one, it embraces a number of activities that enhance people’s experience such as: